addr2data/aws-certification-prep/README.rst

 The approach taken in these exercises is to limit manual configuration of components (via CLI or GUI) to only once.
 Starting in exercise **ex-004**, components that were manually configured previously, become definitions in **CloudFormation** templates and deployed as a **CloudFormation** stack.

 The tables below list the exercises that have been created (or planned) and their format(s).
-For exercises with both formats, the end result of each is the same.
+For exercises that have both formats, the end result of using either format is the same.

   - **CLI** - Primarily uses the **awscli** for configuration.
   - **GUI** - Primarily used the **AWS Management Console** for configuration.